animus

 Jung's deepest contribution was not the shadow itself.
 It was the recognition that the shadow is not pathology.
 It is the unlived parts of you pressing for expression.

 Your strengths developed because they worked.
 Other capacities were neglected.
 Not destroyed.
 Left unused.
 The intuitive who never slows down.
 The principled who never bends.
 The introvert who never steps forward.
-The builder who never lets go.

 What is neglected does not disappear.
 It returns indirectly: through overreactions, repeated patterns, blind spots, compulsions.

 Shadow integration is not becoming someone else.
 It is reclaiming the capacities you abandoned.
 Not to replace who you are, but to stop being ruled by what you refuse to face.
+The pattern is the shadow, seen from outside.

 Why forced choice

+The middle is comfortable.
+The middle is also where the signal disappears.
 Most personality tests let you stay there.
 Rate yourself on ambition.
 Discipline.
 Honesty.
 The ego performs.
 People answer from the person they want to be.
+Rating scales mostly measure aspiration.

 Forced choice removes the hiding place.
 Every question demands a tradeoff between competing values.
 Some feel unfair.
 Both answers cost something.
+That is the point.
+Where there is no cost, there is no signal.

 The pattern only emerges when self-image can no longer protect itself.